cvxgrp/simulator/README.md

     b[t[-1]] = 0.25 * state.nav / state.prices
 ```

-Note that we update the position at time `now` using a series of actual stocks rather than weights or cashpositions.
+Note that we update the position at the last element in the t list
+using a series of actual stocks rather than weights or cashpositions.
 The builder class also exposes setters for such conventions.

 ```python